maximivanov/cf-worker-basic-http-auth/README.md

 # Basic HTTP Authentication Cloudflare worker

+**I've expanded on this a bit further in the blog post: [How to password-protect your website with Cloudflare Workers](https://www.maxivanov.io/how-to-password-protect-your-website-with-cloudflare-workers/)**

+---

 Use this worker to password-protect whole websites or some areas/specific pages.

 _E.g. limit access to a staging version of a website you're building._